renatocaliari/contornos/docs/en/apps.md

   - Mediation of conflicts

 ## Type of energy in contorno
-By installing this app, a person can define one or more types of energy in a contorno.
+By installing this app, a person can define one or more types of energy in a Contorno.

-Below are the types a person can have in a contorno:
+Below are the types a person can have in an outline:
   - Focus
     > I invest at least 80% of my time here.
-  - Specialty
-    > This is my specialty.
-It is my tool to make money in the market.
-I have extensive experience in this field.
   - Purpose and values
     > Makes my work meaningful and is in line with my values.
 It contributes to my personal purpose.
-  - Development
-    > Participating in this contorno can help me to develop, practice, reflect and continually improve my skills.
-This role helps me step out of my comfort zone and challenge myself.
-It can help me explore other paths.
   - Volunteering
-    > This is a contorno that has no guardian and I volunteer to assume it.
+    > This is a Contorno that has no guardian and I volunteer to assume it.
 Maybe it has nothing to do with my passion and purpose.
 I want to help the organization while I need it or I can.
+  - Development*
+    > Participating in this Contorno can help me to develop, practice, reflect and continually improve my skills.
+This role helps me step out of my comfort zone and challenge myself.
+It can help me explore other paths.
+  - Specialty*
+    > This is my specialty.
+It is my tool to make money in the market.
+I have extensive experience in this field.

+*If you use the [Progression track](#progression-track) app, take care to avoid conflicts when using the Development and Specialty types because the tracks take care to identify the person's level of experience in a given Contorno.

 ## Apprentice Mentoring
 People with energy type 'Development' need to consult with someone from the [Mentoring](#mentoring) contorno related to their scope for decision making and direction.